This example assesses the death risk of patients who experienced heart failure.

 6. Testing analysis

-The following table contains the elements of the confusion matrix.
-This matrix contains the true positives, false positives, false negatives, and true negatives for the variable diagnosis.
+The following table shows the confusion matrix, including true positives, false positives, false negatives, and true negatives for the variable diagnosis.

 The binary classification tests are parameters for measuring the performance of a classification problem with two classes: